 - What do I expect to learn from this program and how can it benefit me and my work?

 - What do I currently know that is relevant and might help me further my understanding?

 - How is what I’m learning similar to or different from what I’ve thought or done in the past?

 - Do I agree or disagree with what I am learning?
 If I disagree, how might I come to an agreement?

 - Did I get what I expected from the program?

 - Is there anything I don’t fully understand and should explore further?

 Corporate training programs are a big investment.
-Employing metacognitive strategies is just one of many ways that Maura focuses on long term behavior change —and as a result, high ROI—in her Empowered Productivity training.
+Employing metacognitive strategies is just one of many ways that Maura focuses on facilitating long term behavior change —and as a result, high ROI—in her Empowered Productivity training courses.
 For other ways to make any kind of training successful, email her at maura(at)regainyourtime(dot)com for a complementary e-book on training success.